faster-cpython/ideas/3.14/README.md

 ## Developer documentation

-Producing developer documentation on CPython implementation, including the changes in recent years by this team.
+Produce developer documentation on CPython implementation, including the changes in recent years by this team.

 ## Possible future work for 3.15